eleavydev/rock-paper-scissors-el/README.md

 ## Deployment

-- My Source Code on GitHub is available at: [eleavyGitHub](https://github.com/eleavydev/redroots-farm)
+- My Source Code on GitHub is available at: [eleavyGitHub](https://github.com/eleavydev/rock-paper-scissors-el)

-- My live deployed project is available at [RedRootsFarm](https://eleavydev.github.io/redroots-farm/)
+- My live deployed project is available at [Rock Paper Scissors](https://eleavydev.github.io/rock-paper-scissors-el/)

 ### Cloning and Forking

 1. Cloning

-- Go to my GutHub repository at: [eleavyGitHub](https://github.com/eleavydev/redroots-farm).
+- Go to my GutHub repository at: [eleavyGitHub](https://github.com/eleavydev/rock-paper-scissors-el).
 - Click on the Green "Code" drop down.
 - Choose to either Download the code as a Zip file or Clone manually using Gitlink provided.

 2. Forking

-- Go to my GitHub repository at: [eleavyGitHub](https://github.com/eleavydev/redroots-farm).
+- Go to my GitHub repository at: [eleavyGitHub](https://github.com/eleavydev/rock-paper-scissors-el).
 - Click the Fork button at the top right of the page and wait for a few seconds.
 - You will see that this newly forked repository gets created under your GitHub account.